nickassafkirk/Memory_Minder_Memory_Game/README.md

 ## Acknowledgements

 I'd like to thank my mentor Nishant Kumar for his help and advice throughout this project.
 His encouragement and feedback we're invaluable in the completion of this project.
+I would also like to thank my friends Scott, Paul and many others who helped me test this project on multiple devices and provided feedback